Is Student Loan Consolidation the Right Option for You?

 How Much You Can Save By Consolidating Your Loans

 Total Loan Amount

 Consolidated Monthly Payment

 As you can see in the chart above, the amount saved can be quite dramatic when your student loans approach the $100k mark.
 Student loans equaling less than $10,000 do not qualify for loan consolidation.
 The savings would be minimal at best.
 Consolidation makes the most sense for anyone carrying very large student loan debt who needs assistance in easing the burden.
-If you fit the criteria, do yourself a HUGE favor and sign up for a student loan consolidation now!
+If you fit the criteria, do yourself a huge favor and sign up for a student loan consolidation now!
 The process is simple and fast and you'll thank yourself for it every month until your loans are paid off.

 The key to paying off debt is to play the market and know what you're up against.
 Reducing your high-interest debt through student loan consolidation is just the first step to ensuring your financial freedom and stability.
 It's up to you to make your payments on time and to treat the loan as seriously as possible.
-Your earlier loans and credit WILL affect you in the future.
-Just how it affects you is dependent on you.
+Your earlier loans and credit will affect you in the future.
+Just how it affects you depends on you.
 Don't let your student loans control your life.
 Instead, let your life control your student loans through student loan consolidation.

 Effects of Student Loan Debt

 An estimated 50% of all college graduates have taken out student loans.
 Student loans, like any debt, can have a significant influence on your credit scores, both positively and negatively depending on how the loan is maintained.
 One of the worst things to do is default on a student loan.
 Defaulting on your student loan will drive your credit score into the ground, forging a future of hardships and difficulties for you financially.

 Rules of Thumb for Fighting Debt

 There are several things you can do to reduce your debt burden and ensure your loans remain paid, even during times of financial struggle.